ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-8-4.md

-# Building a Legacy of Creative Leadership-Driven Solutions

 Applying creative leadership to real-world challenges can have a significant impact on organizations and communities.
 In this chapter, we'll explore how leaders can build a legacy of creative leadership-driven solutions that continue to drive innovation and impact long after they're implemented.